Alfresco/docs-alfresco/digital-workspace/latest/develop/index.md

   ```
   Alfresco: http://localhost:8080/alfresco
   ```
-* The latest **14** version of Node.js available on their site Home or Downloads section.
+* The latest **LTS** version of Node.js available on their site Home or Downloads section.

 ### Cloning and launching the front-end application